Balance Trainer Side Bend exercise demonstration image

 Home Friendly

-A standing core exercise performed on a balance trainer, targeting the obliques and transverse abdominis to improve core stability and lateral flexion strength.
+A standing core exercise on a balance trainer targeting obliques to build lateral flexion strength and stability; enhances balance and control on unstable surface.

 About Exercise